Service resource limits

 - File Size Limits in Sway

-In addition to these limits, several throttling mechanisms are used throughout Azure AD and Microsoft 365.
+In addition to these limits, several throttling mechanisms are used throughout Microsoft Entra ID and Microsoft 365.
 Throttling within the service is especially important, given that network resources in Microsoft's datacenters are optimized for the broad set of customers that use the services.
 Throttling mechanisms include:

-- Azure AD and Microsoft 365 feature user-level throttling, which limit the number of transactions or concurrent calls (by script or code) that can be performed by a single user.
+- Microsoft Entra ID and Microsoft 365 feature user-level throttling, which limit the number of transactions or concurrent calls (by script or code) that can be performed by a single user.

 - A default PowerShell throttling policy is assigned to each tenant at tenant creation.
 These settings affect other items, such as the maximum number of simultaneous PowerShell sessions that can be opened by a single administrator.